the-expanse/SideQuestWiki/Windows-7-Support.md

-## Windows 7 is not officially supported
+## Windows 7 is not officially supported by Windows anymore so you may have some trouble

 The below information is provided as is and without warranty.
 SideQuest does not support windows 7 but we have had reports that it can work.
 The most difficult part is usually the driver installation which we go into more detail on below.